lucendio/lecture-devops-infos/content/assignments/project-work.md

 ============

-__Description:__ Deploy and run an application in a cloud or cloud-simulated environment.
-Allocate the underlying infrastructure resources.
-Provision all the services required for the application to function properly and to be successfully deployed as example workload in multiple environments.
-Automate these processes in a reasonable manner.
+__Description:__ Implement the software life cycle for an application of your choosing in a cloud or cloud-simulated environment.
+Allocate the underlying infrastructure resources and provision all the services necessary to deploy and operate said application.
+Automate the life cycle in a reasonable manner by applying the techniques and practices taught over the cause of this module.

 __Deliverables:__ [concept]({{< ref "/assignments/deliverables/project-concept" >}}) &
                   [implementation]({{< ref "/assignments/deliverables/project-implementation" >}})